HouzuoGuo/ham-radio-study/references.md

 - L & C in parallel: high impedance at resonant frequency.
 - High Q: narrow bandwidth, and low Q means wide bandwidth.
 - Typical bandwidth measurement: "half-power bandwidth", which is at -3dB, when voltage drops to ~0.7 of the voltage at resonance.
+- Quartz crystal is similar to a tuned circuit and can be modelled as R + L + C in series plus a C in parallel.
+  * Low impedance at resonant frequency.
+  * Capacitance prevails below the resonant frequency (high impedance).
+  * Inductance prevails above the resonant frequency (high impedance) up till a certain point (parallel resonant frequency).
+  * Beyond parallel resonant frequency the impedance lowers once again.
+    - Parallel L & C prevail, which exhibits low impedance at higher frequency.

 ## Diode